npg70/galbreath-old/README.md

 The rumour is that William somehow a descendant of [Archibald Galbreath](/people/galbreath-archibald-1708.md) of the previous line.
 It appears there are no direct-male descendants, so it may remain a mystery.

-## Archibald Galbreath and Margaret McMillian
+## Archibald Galbreath b ~ 1798/ Margaret McMillian

 The parents of [Archibald Galbreath](/people/galbreath-archibald-1798.md), who married *Margaret McMillian*, is not clear.
 There are at least four different stories for who the parents are.

-## Samuel Galbreath / Janet Langwill
+## Samuel Galbreath b.
+1765 / Janet Langwill

 Both common names, and families have intermarried before, but Samuel's parents are unknown.
 See [Samuel Galbreath](/people/galbreath-samuel-1765.md) for details.

-## Alexander Galbreath / Elisabeth McCualskey
+## Alexander Galbreath b.
+1816 / Elisabeth McCualskey

 [Alexander Galbreath](/people/galbreath-alexander-1816.md), a "malt man" emmigrated from Kintrye in the 1850s to West Virgina and Ohio.
 However, his parents are a mystery.

-## John Galbreath / Mary McTaggart
+## John Galbreath b. ~1814 / Mary McTaggart

 [John Galbreath](/people/galbreath-john-1815.md) was born around 1814 in Clachan / Kilcalmonel and moved to Campbeltown and started a family with Mary McTaggart.
 However no good records seem to confirm his birth.

-## Lineage of David Galbreath b.
-1684 and Isabella Watson
+## David Galbreath b.
+1684 / Isabella Watson

 [David Galbreath](/people/galbreath-david-1684.md) is of unknown origin.

-## Lineage of John Galbreath and Isobell Clark
+## John Galbreath b.
+1710 / Isobell Clark

 The parents of [John Galbreath](/people/galbreath-john-abt-1710.md) who married Isobell Clark in 1732 is not clear.
 Public sources seem to think there were TWO John Galbreath and Isobell Clarks, although I can't find any evidence of such.
 Of the 15 (!) children, only the last one John b.
 1760 seems to have any records.

-## Lineage of David Galbreath b. ~1720 and Martha Baird
+## David Galbreath b. ~1720 / Martha Baird

 [David Galbreath](/people/galbreath-david-abt-1720.md), b. say 1720, who married *Martha Baird*.
 His parents are unclear, and all children seem to have no additional records.

-## Lineage of James Galbreath b. ~1775 and Martha Galbreath
+## James Galbreath b. ~1775 / Martha Galbreath

 See [James Galbreath](/people/galbreath-james-abt-1775.md), b. say 1775,  marries *Martha Galbreath*.
 All marriage and children records reference both having the name Galbreath.
 So...

-## Lineage of David Stewart Galbraith, Esq.
+## David Stewart Galbraith, Esq. b.
+1782

 [David Stewart Galbraith, Esq.](/people/galbraith-david-stewart-1782.md) perhaps owned a number of lands in Argyll.
 He became lawyer and presented at many Kirk Sessions in Campbeltown.
 He had many children in Campbeltown.
 However they all drifted away, and I don't believe there any direct male descendants left.

-## Patrick Galbreath / Jean Watson
+## Patrick Galbreath b.
+1712 / Jean Watson

 TBD [Patrick Galbreath](/people/galbreath-patrick-1712.md) and Jean Watson had six children, but unclear who he is and no records about children.

-## Lachlan Galbraith, Ferryman
+## Lachlan Galbraith b.
+1878, Ferryman

 [Lachlan Galbraith](/people/galbraith-lachlan-1878.md), b.
 1878 was a ferryman at Saddell.

-## Family of Archibald Galbreath and Jean Black
+## Archibald Galbreath b. ~1775 / Jean Black

 It's unclear where [Archibald Galbreath](/people/galbreath-archibald-1775.md) came from, but some of his children moved to Campbeltown in the late 1800s

-## David Galbreath / Catherine McKinnon
+## David Galbreath b.
+1819 / Catherine McKinnon

 [David Galbreath](/people/galbreath-david-1819.md) of unknown origin,married Catherine McKinnon.
 Both sons died early and unmarried.
 The two daughters are TBD.